klujanrosas/PearsonRipper/README.md

 Disclaimer:

-    PearsonRipper, python script to download books available at Pearson Library.
+    PearsonRipper, Python script to download books available at Pearson Library.
     Copyright (C) 2016  Kenneth Luján R.

     This program is free software: you can redistribute it and/or modify